stevedonovan/gentle-intro/6-error-handling.md

 }
 ```

+Typing `Result<T,MyError>` gets tedious and many Rust modules define their own
+`Result` - e.g. `io::Result<T>` is short for `io::Result<T,io::Error>`.

 In this next example we need to handle the specific error when a string can't be parsed
 as a floating-point number.

 Now the way that `?` works
 is to look for a conversion from the error of the _expression_ to the error that must
 be _returned_.
-And this conversion must be expressed by the `From` trait.
+And this conversion is expressed by the `From` trait. `Box<Error>`
+works as it does because it implements `From` for all types implementing `Error`.

+At this point you can continue to use the convenient alias `BoxResult` and catch everything
+as before; there will be a conversion from our error into `Box<Error>`.
+This is a good option for smaller applications.
+But I want to show other errors can
+be explicitly made to cooperate with our error type.

 `ParseFloatError` implements `Error` so `description()` is defined.

 ```rust